 Consider the interpretation of this, in the sense of varying the threshold across the range of predicted probabilities, as we did for the ROC curve.
 At a high threshold, there will be relatively few samples predicted as positive.
 As we lower the threshold, more and more will be predicted as positive.
 Our hope is that as we do this, the number of true positives increases more quickly than the number of false positives, as we saw on the ROC curve.
 Precision looks at the ratio of the number of true positives to the sum of true and false positives.
 Think about the denominator here: what is the sum of true and false positives?

-This sum is in fact the total number of positive predictions.
+This sum is in fact the total number of positive predictions, since all positive predictions will be either correct or incorrect.
 So, precision measures the ratio of positive predictions that are correct, to all positive predictions.
 For this reason, it is also called positive predictive value.
 Precision is often used when the classes are very imbalanced and is more focused on getting good model performance in the sense of the correctness of positive predictions.
 It's easy to get a high true positive rate by predicting many samples as positive, but this also increases the number of false positives relative to the number of positive predictions.
 If there are very few positive samples, precision gives a more critical assessment of the quality of a classifier than the ROC AUC.
 As with the ROC curve, there is a convenient function in scikit-learn to calculate precision, together with recall (also known as the true positive rate), over a range of thresholds: metrics.precision_recall_curve.

 Why might precision be a useful measure of classifier performance?
-Imagine that for every positive model prediction, you are going to take some expensive course of action, such as offering a valuable coupon to a customer to retain their loyalty.
-False positives would be customers to whom you offered a coupon but didn't need to, representing wasted money.
-You would want to be sure that you were making the right decisions in whom to offer coupons to.
-Precision would be a good metric to use in this situation.
+Imagine that for every positive model prediction, you are going to take some expensive course of action, such as a time-consuming review of content that was flagged as inappropriate by an automated analysis.
+False positives would waste the valuable time of human reviewers.
+You would want to be sure that you were making the right decisions on what content received detailed review.
+Precision could be a good metric to use in this situation.

 Activity 2: Performing Logistic Regression with a New Feature and Creating a Precision-Recall Curve